-The largest group (21.1%) of Emerald Coast tourists are visiting from other Florida counties.
+The largest group (27.8%) of Emerald Coast tourists were visiting from other Florida counties.
 Figure 4 (pg.
-7) presents a geographical distribution of in-state respondents' zip code of origin.
-Residents of Escambia County were the largest group of in-state visitors represented in the survey, followed by Santa Rosa and Bay Counties.
-Visitors also came from Palm Beach, Orange, Alachua, Duval, Leon, Brevard and Miami-Dade Counties.
+10) presents a geographical distribution of instate respondents' county of origin.
+Residents of Santa Rosa County were the largest group of in-state visitors represented in the survey, at nearly 46%.
+This large group of Florida visitors was closely followed by Bay County (16.5%), Escambia County (15.2%) and Walton County (6.3%).
+Other Florida visitors came from Palm Beach, Orange, Alachua, Duval, Leon, Volusia and Miami-Dade counties.
 Many of these counties represent densely populated areas throughout the state, increasing their odds of representation.